vokegpu/ekg-docs/model/header.md

 #### Widget Creation

-Now we must take all the previous knowneldge and apply for the user-programmer widget creation.
+Now we must take all the previous knowneldge and implement for the user-programmer widget creation.

 Descriptors for create each UI element, descriptors for options, descriptors for details, descriptors for internal functions, descriptors for themes, and all descriptors for user-programmer application-side-input(s).